-I wrote a song about the land of Israel So we have a land And we have a house And we have a tree And we have a Road And we have a bridge And we have a Song about Eretz Yisrael.
+I paved a road in the land of Israel So we have a land And we have a house And we have a tree And we have a Road in Eretz Yisrael.
+And we have a Song about Eretz Yisrael.